 We disagree.
 Though we do not foreclose any as-applied constitutional defenses to any hypothetical future prosecutions under the drone laws, we hold that these facial challenges fail.
 Accordingly, we REVERSE and REMAND with instructions to enter judgment in the defendants' favor on the constitutional claims.
-We also reject the plaintiffs' cross-appeal claiming that federal regulations occupy the entire field of drone regulation.
+We also reject the plaintiffs' cross-appeal claiming that federal aviation law preempts state drone regulation.
 Quite the contrary, federal law expressly contemplates concurrent non-federal regulation of drones, especially where privacy and critical infrastructure are concerned.
-On this issue, we AFFIRM the district court's dismissal of the field-preemption claim.
+On this issue, we AFFIRM the district court's dismissal of the plaintiffs' preemption claims.